your French knitting companion

 Step 5: Make Notes and Track Changes

-• Rows to work before each shaping section
+• Rows to work even before each shaping section begins

 Common Resizing Scenarios